aavegotchi/aavegotchi-contracts/README.md

 ## SVG Retrieval

 Retrieving SVG files from the blockchain is easy.
 Each SVG has a unique identifier.
-A contract function such as `getSVG(uint _id)` is called that returns the SVG as a string.
+A contract function such as `getSVG(uint _id)` is called that returns an SVG file as a string.
 The identifiers start at 0 and increment each time a new SVG is uploaded to the blockchain.